FaceShield: Explainable Face Anti-Spoofing with Multimodal Large Language Models

 \subsection{Training Details}

-We employ a two-stage training strategy.
-The first stage is the pre-training stage, where we perform continual pretrain of existing weights.
-In this stage, we align the visual embeddings from a pre-trained vision encoder with the text embeddings using \datasetpre.
-The second stage is the supervised fine-tuning (SFT) stage, where we apply visual instruction tuning to fully leverage the MLLM's capabilities across various multimodal tasks within our specific domain using \datasetsft.
-For LLM tuning, we incorporate LoRA \cite{hu2021loralowrankadaptationlarge} and set the parameters with a hidden dimension of 128 and a scaling factor of 256 in every transformer block.
-In both stages, we employ cross-entropy loss for next-token prediction.
-During the pre-training stage, only the projector after the vision encoder and PVTM are optimized for one epoch.
-In the SFT stage, we fine-tune the LoRA layers in LLM as well as the projector.
+We adopt a two-stage training strategy.
+In the first stage (pretraining), we perform continual pretraining to align visual embeddings from a pretrained vision encoder with text embeddings using \datasetpre.
+In the second stage (supervised fine-tuning, SFT), we apply visual instruction tuning on \datasetsft\ to fully exploit the MLLM's capabilities across domain-specific multimodal tasks.

+For LLM adaptation, we apply LoRA~\cite{hu2021loralowrankadaptationlarge} with a rank of 128 and a scaling factor of 256 for each transformer block.
+Cross-entropy loss is used for next-token prediction in both stages.
+During pretraining, we update only the vision projector and the PVTM module for one epoch.
+In the SFT stage, we fine-tune the LoRA layers in the LLM along with the vision projector.